Sangeeths11/retrieval_augmented_generation/README.md

 4. Create a vector index using locally run embeddings via Ollama
 5. Save the index to the `storage` directory

-### Querying the System
+#### Querying the System

-To query the system interactively:
+To query the system interactively through the command line:

 ```
 python app.py